passepartoutvpn/passepartout/README.md

 For everything to work properly, you must comply with all the capabilities and entitlements in the main app and the tunnel extension target.
 Therefore, you must update the `Config.xcconfig` file according to your developer account.

 To eventually test the app, open `Passepartout.xcodeproj` in Xcode and run the `Passepartout` target.

+**WARNING: SwiftPM package resolution will fail because PassepartoutKit is a private repository, as it's not ready for public use yet.** [Follow updates here](https://github.com/passepartoutvpn/passepartout/issues/793).

 ## License